-Please read this manual thoroughly before attempting to assemble, install or operate your LE-600 small wind turbine.
+Please read this manual thoroughly before attempting to assemble, install or operate your LE-450 small wind turbine.
 This will assure optimum performance and safety.

-Leading Edge Turbines have spent many years developing the ideas and technology behind your turbine.
-The LE-600 turbine features an array of innovations and construction techniques as well as heavy-duty engineering to ensure optimum efficiency and a long operating life.
+Leading Edge Turbines has spent many years developing the ideas and technology behind your turbine.
+The LE-450 features an array of innovations and construction techniques as well as heavyduty engineering to ensure optimum efficiency and a long operating life.
+All of these features have evolved from the long and successful history of the LE-300 turbine.

-The LE-600 has been designed to be simple, economic, durable and yield excellent performance.
+The LE-450 has been designed to be simple, economic, durable and yield excellent performance.

-Your LE-600 turbine features:
+Specific LE-450 turbine features:

-- Innovatively designed axial flux alternator, using neodymium iron boron magnets - A laser-cut, aluminium chassis using 'Yaw-wing' design to ensure responsive yawing - Maintenance-free, low friction bearing arrangements - Extremely quiet injection moulded blades with 'Whispower' geometry and aerofoil design - Long-life yaw pivot slip-rings and wipers - Easy tower-top installation - Simple design for low cost and longevity - Fully marinised using stainless steel fixings and anodised aluminium components - Low mass to help reduce exerted forces and ensure easy installation - Lightweight aluminium design.
+- Innovatively designed axial flux alternator, using neodymium iron boron magnets - A laser-cut aluminium chassis using 'Yaw-wing' design to ensure responsive yawing and to reduce weight - Maintenance-free, low friction bearing in both main shaft and yaw assemblies - Extremely quiet injection moulded blades with 'Whispower' geometry and aerofoil design - Long-life yaw pivot slip-rings and wipers - Easy tower-top installation - Simple design for low cost and durability - Fully marinised using stainless steel fixings and anodised aluminium components - Low mass to help reduce exerted forces and ensure easy installation.

-The LE-600 has been developed for both land-based and coastal environments (but not for sea-based applications).
-Thanks to its unique design, the LE-600 is not susceptible to corrosion in normal or salt water operating conditions.
+The LE-450 has been designed for both land-based and marine environments.
+Thanks to its unique design, the LE-450 will minimise corrosion in both normal and salt water operating conditions.